Last updated: 12.11.2020

 The Cancer Registry of Norway was established in 1951.
 It is one of the oldest national cancer registries in the world.
 This, combined with the unique personal identification number used in Norway, makes the Cancer Registry's data suitable, also internationally; by establishing new knowledge through research and spreading information on cancer.

 The organisation consists of about 200 persons and is organised in three technical departements and one administrative department.

-The Cancer Registry of Norway consists of about 40 researchers, with different profressional background, amongst others in medicine, statstics, informatics and psykology.
+The Cancer Registry of Norway consists of about 40 researchers, with different professional background, amongst others in medicine, statistics, informatics and psychology.

 The Cancer Registry of Norway is part of South-Eastern Norway Regional Health Authority and is organized as an independent institution under Oslo University Hospital Trust, with its own board.